 What is the problem?

-In an average year, over 10,300 hate crimes in the United States involve a firearm—more than 28 each day.
+In an average year, more than 25,000 hate crimes in the US involve a firearm—69 a day.
 Easy access to guns gives a single, hate-filled individual the means to shatter numerous lives and whole communities.

 The vast majority of hate crimes are directed against people of color, religious minorities, and LGBTQ people.
 Among reported hate crimes, racially motivated crime is the most common.
 Nearly half of race-based hate crimes target Black people.
 While the number of hate crimes involving religious bias has decreased over the last year, Americans continue to be targeted on the basis of their faith.
 In 2018, nearly 60% of such crimes targeted Jewish people and Jewish institutions.
 One in five hate crimes targets LGBTQ people.